Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Methods

 \subsubsection{Naive Deactivation}

-Without loss of generality, let's focus on a single layer of neurons $H$ and a single neuron $h\in H$ that exhibits high monosemanticity.
-As defined in subsection.~\ref{subsec:monometric}, such a neuron has a large $\phi(h)=(h-\Bar{h})^2/S^2$, which is expected to be inhibited during model optimization.
-We can divide the optimization target into two parts: the frontal model $f_1$ before the layer, and the followed model $f_2$ after the layer.
+Recall that given a monosemantic neuron $z$ and an input $\mathbf{x}$ that contains its exclusive feature, we aim to optimize the model in two aspects: (1) decrease the activation level of $z$ when given $\mathbf{x}$ (Figure~\ref{fig:RD}(b)); and (2) reduce the reliance of output $\mathbf{o}$ on the activation of $z$ (Figure~\ref{fig:RD}(c)).

-From the perspective of information theory, suppose that the distribution of neuron values follows a normal distribution, a neuron provides the least amount of information when its value equals its statistical mean ($\min_h[{I(h)}]=\min_h[{-\log(P(h))}]=-\log(P(\Bar{h}))$), which is also its most inactive state.
-Thus, one can find two naive solutions to deactivate a neuron by replacing the original $h$ with $h'$:
+Without loss of generality, we focus on the most monosemantic single neuron $z$ in a layer of neurons $\mathbf{z}$.
+As defined in Sec.~\ref{subsec:method:detect}, such a neuron has a large {$\phi(z)=(z-\Bar{z})^2/S^2$}, which is expected to be inhibited during model optimization.
+From the perspective of information theory, suppose that the distribution of activation values follows a normal distribution, a neuron provides the least amount of information $I(z)$ when its value equals its statistical mean:

-where subscript $\cdot_{ng}$ refers to ``no gradient'' scalar without trainable parameter.
-Two examples are given in Figure.~\ref{fig:RD}(d,e)
+which is also its most inactive state. $P(\cdot)$ represents the probability density function of values of $z$.

-Both solutions ensure that $f_2$ receives an updated $H'$, in which the value of $\mathcal{V}(h')=\Bar{h}$ provides little information.
-As $h'$ is valueless, $f_2$ has to adjust its parameter to utilize information from other neurons in $H$ for good output $Z'=f_2^*(H', X)$.
-Such a process achieves our second goal of reducing the dependence of output $Z$ on the activation of $h$ (Figure.~\ref{fig:RD}(g)).
+{ Thus, a straightforward idea to deactivate $z$ is to modify its value to $\Bar{z}$.
+We denote the modified neuron as $z'$.} One can find two naive solutions to deactivate a neuron: { } where subscript $\cdot_{ng}$ refers to a ``no gradient" fixed-value scalar without trainable parameters, compared with $z\in \mathbf{z}=f_1(\mathbf{x})$ which is updatable. { Two examples are given in Figure~\ref{fig:RD}(e,f).
+Both solutions ensure that $f_2$ receives an updated $z'$, in which the value of $\mathcal{V}(z')=\Bar{z}$ provides little information.
+As $z'$ is valueless, $f_2$ has to adjust its parameter to utilize information from other neurons in $\mathbf{z}$ for good output $\mathbf{o}^*=f_2^*(\mathbf{z}', \mathbf{x})$.
+Such a process achieves our second goal of reducing the dependence of output $\mathbf{o}$ on the activation of $z$ (Figure~\ref{fig:RD}(l)). }